kristijan1812/ntpws/README.md

 * Add like/dislike option functionality
 * Add sorting functionalities (buttons already exist)
 * Add some sort of web API call into solution
-* Fix wrongly displayed characters (charset?)
-* IN edit disable edit button to add always more
 * Add report to admin functionality
 * Make signup exception if username exists or is shorter than 6
 * Make password exception if shorter than 6